MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/icu/d_items.md

 # Detailed Description

-The D_ITEMS table defines `itemid`, which represents measurements in the database.
+The *d_items* table defines `itemid`, which represents measurements in the database.
 Measurements of the same type (e.g. heart rate) will have the same `itemid` (e.g. 220045).
 Values in the `itemid` column are unique to each row.
 All `itemid`s will have a value > 220000.

-To facilitate further federation processes, the chartevents mappings (including vital signs and procedures) to standard terminologies (LOINC) and procedurevents mappints to standard terminologies (SNOMED) will be released.
+To faciliate future federation processes, we will release mappings within charted events (including vital signs) to standard terminologies (LOINC) and mappings for procedure events to standard terminologies (SNOMED).

 We provide a list of common vital sign labels in the database, as defined by LOINC terminology, below: